Grant Recipient: University of Colorado Boulder

 While the evidence supporting the effectiveness of the middle school version of LST provides a positive signal that the high school version could also produce substantial reductions in substance use and other problem behaviors, such impacts are uncertain since the new program not only differs from the original in its targeted age group but is also substantially shorter in duration.
 This study will help determine whether this new program is sufficiently effective to warrant widespread adoption.

-Under this project, researchers at the University of Colorado Boulder will recruit and randomize approximately 70 Colorado high schools to participate in the RCT.
+Under this project, researchers at the University of Colorado Boulder will recruit and randomize approximately 50 Colorado and Ohio high schools to participate in the RCT.
 The study will measure substance use outcomes for the sample of approximately 12,000 9th grade students entering these high schools in the fall of 2021.
 The study’s primary outcomes will be students’ likelihood using any tobacco product (including e-cigarettes), and likelihood of using any marijuana product (including vaping).
 The study will also measure important secondary outcomes, including youth opioid and alcohol use, psychosocial behaviors, and academic achievement.
 All outcomes will be measured through student surveys over three school years, from 9th-11th grade.

 The study’s pre-specified analysis plan will be publically available shortly.